basiljs/basiljs.github.io/reference/global/TOP_RIGHT.md

 ---
 layout: entry
 title: TOP_RIGHT
-codetitle: TOP_RIGHT()
+codetitle: TOP_RIGHT
 description: 'Used with referencePoint() to set the reference point of transformations to the top right of the page item.'
 category: global
-subcategory: null
+subcategory: Constants
 returns: null
 parameters: []
-kind: function
+kind: ""
 todo: null
 examples: []